biwunor/Backend-Cloud-Infrastructure-Ecosystem-/docs/AWS-Amplify.md

 **Version:** 1.0.0
 **Last Updated:** April 16, 2025
 **Author:** Bonaventure
-**Project:** Africa Help App - Waste Management Platform
+**Project:** UW Help App - Waste Management Platform

 ## Overview

-This document provides comprehensive details about the AWS Amplify implementation for the Africa Help App.
+This document provides comprehensive details about the AWS Amplify implementation for the UW Help App.
 It covers the setup, configuration, features, and integration aspects of using AWS Amplify within our project architecture.

 ## Amplify Architecture